JosephYCho/PizzaApp/README.md

 4. Connect to personal connection string in appsetting.json
 5. Press green arrow/IIS Express to build and run the application.

+## License

+Distributed under the MIT License.
+See `LICENSE` for more information.

 ## Contact
 Joseph Cho-[LinkedIn](https://www.linkedin.com/in/joseph-cho-056060122/)